software-allies/cap-authentication/README.md

 If you are not yet registered, you can register with your Facebook account.
 Once the App is created, get the `AppID` and `AppSecret` from the dashboard and come back to Firebase Console.

-Within the Firebase project click on the Authentication section on the left hand side of the menu., we can see the ways to authenticate, We will use Facebook and Google. we proceed to enable authentication by facebook and will ask us for the `AppID` and `AppSecret`, which we got when we created an App on Facebook for Delopers.
+Within the Firebase project click on the Authentication section on the left hand side of the menu and you can see the ways to authenticate, like Facebook, Google and others.

+we proceed to enable authentication by facebook and will ask us for the `AppID` and `AppSecret`, which we got when we created an App on Facebook for Delopers.

 Also copy the "OAuth redirect URI" from the Firebase.
 We have to go back and add it to the facebook application.

 In Facebook Dashboard you should see `Facebook Login`, and click on the button to go to settings and there you should see "Valid OAuth redirect URIs" input field.